stephencwelch/dsgo-dl-workshop-summer-2020/README.md

 ### 2.3 Setup on Your Own GPU Machine Running Linux

-## 3. Storytime - the summer project that took 50 years to finish & what makes computer vision hard
+## 3. Storytime - the summer project that took 50 years

 ![](graphics/original_mit_crew-01.png)